How to Build a Kitchen Island

 What Materials Do I Need to Build a Kitchen Island?

-Below is a list of all of the materials that you will need to build a kitchen island in your home:
+Below is a list of materials that you will need to build a kitchen island in your home.
+Although if you are planning to remodel your kitchen, the materials you choose will most likely need to match other aspects of the installation.

 - Kitchen base unit x2